Haptic technology

 Haptic technology (also kinaesthetic communication or 3D touch) is technology that can create an experience of touch by applying forces, vibrations, or motions to the user.
-These technologies can be used to create virtual objects in a computer simulation, to control virtual objects, and to enhance remote control of machines and devices (telerobotics).
+These technologies can be used to feel virtual objects and events in a computer simulation, to control virtual objects, and to enhance remote control of machines and devices (telerobotics).
 Haptic devices may incorporate tactile sensors that measure forces exerted by the user on the interface.
 The word haptic, from the ἁπτικός (haptikos), means "tactile, pertaining to the sense of touch".
 Simple haptic devices are common in the form of game controllers, joysticks, and steering wheels.

 Haptic technology facilitates investigation of how the human sense of touch works by allowing the creation of controlled haptic virtual objects.
+Vibrations and other tactile cues have also become an integral part of mobile user experience and interface design.
 Most researchers distinguish three sensory systems related to sense of touch in humans: cutaneous, kinaesthetic and haptic.
 All perceptions mediated by cutaneous and kinaesthetic sensibility are referred to as tactual perception.
 The sense of touch may be classified as passive and active, and the term "haptic" is often associated with active touch to communicate or recognize objects.